 An incredible audio-visual experience, Alex Garland’s adaption of Jeff VanderMeer’s novel is a stunning sci-fi that questions the self-destructive nature of humanity.
-The thought-provoking concept is aided by remarkable storytelling, incredible use of visual effects, and uniformly excellent performances.
+Remarkable storytelling, incredible use of visual effects, and uniformly excellent performances aid the thought-provoking concept.
 Often very disturbing yet immensely beautiful to look at.
 It is an original, highbrow sci-fi with ambitious ideas powerful to shimmer for a long, long time.

 Game Night is a funny, fast-paced adult comedy that delivers on all levels.
 It’s nowhere a game changing comedy but with a solid cast and some inspired scenes, it elevates standard material into a riot full of genuine laughs.
 The excellent chemistry between Rachel McAdams and Jason Bateman help maintain the energy while the enjoyable twists and turns keep you engrossed.
 It’s the perfect weekend watch for those who yearn to spend some quality time with their friends.